bclarkson-code/Tricycle/README.md

 ## Training a GPT on Shakespeare

 The following toy script will train a small GPT to generate convincing Shakespeare.
-On my RTX 3090, this takes ~9 mins.
+On my RTX 3090, this takes ~9 mins (the same script takes 7 mins in pytorch.
 For a more realistic training script with metric tracking, gradient accumulation, a validation dataset etc, take a look at `train_smol_gpt.py`

 I've chosen some sensible default values for this model in `src/tricycle/configs.py:ShakespeareConfig`.
 Feel free to play around with